-Training for a new career or getting a head start on the credits for a bachelor's degree program at the top four-year schools in Hawaii can be as simple as finding the right community college study plan.
-There are fewer than 10 community colleges in the state, but aspiring students in well-populated areas should be able to find an institution within a reasonable distance of where they live.
+Training for a new career or getting a head start on the credits for a bachelor's degree program at a top Hawaii university can be as simple as finding the right study plan at your local community college.
+There are fewer than 10 two-year schools in the state, but aspiring students in well-populated areas should be able to find an institution within a reasonable distance of where they live.

-We gathered a load of National Center for Education Statistics (NCES) data on the top Hawaii community colleges and analyzed it to find out how they stacked up to one another.
-The University of Hawaii Community Colleges system may lay claim to every two-year institution in the state, but the best community colleges in Hawaii manage to find ways to stand out from the pack.
+We gathered a bevy of National Center for Education Statistics (NCES) data on the best Hawaii community colleges and analyzed it to find out how they stacked up to one another.
+The University of Hawaii Community College System may oversee every public two-year institution in the state, but the best community colleges in Hawaii manage to find ways to distinguish themselves and stand out from the pack.

 Leeward Community College (Pearl City)

 LCC remains one of the larger institutions among the best Hawaii community colleges, admitting over 7,200 students each semester.
-The degree catalog here features nearly 80 associate degree and certificate programs, including study plans at multiple levels in subjects like Hawaiian studies, television production and tropical agriculture.
+The degree catalog here features nearly 80 degree and certificate programs, including study plans in subjects like Hawaiian studies, television production and tropical agriculture.

-What's more, certain major subjects at LCC have earned prestigious national recognition.
-In 2018, the National Security Agency (NSA) designated the Pearl City school as a National Center of Academic Excellence for its two-year program in cybersecurity, raising the program's profile nationally and providing graduates with seamless transfer opportunities to similarly recognized universities.
+What's more, certain major subjects here have earned prestigious national recognition.
+In 2018, the National Security Agency (NSA) designated LCC as a National Center of Academic Excellence for the high quality of cybersecurity education in its information and computer science program.

-Situated next to Diamond Head in southeastern Honolulu, Kapiolani Community College has a history that stretches back to a time before Hawaii officially became a U.S. state.
-In the years since its 1946 founding, it's grown into a robust institution that educates nearly 6,700 students each semester and features a comfortable student-faculty ratio of around 17:1.
+Kapi'olani Community College has a history that stretches back to a time before Hawaii officially became a U.S. state.
+In the years since its 1946 founding, it's grown into a robust institution that educates nearly 6,900 students each semester and features a comfortable student-faculty ratio of around 17:1.

-Close to 40 degree and certificate programs are available to KCC students.
-Around 75 percent of those programs are credit-based study plans in subjects like health care, business and new media arts, while the rest are non-credit training programs designed for working professionals.
+Close to 40 degree and certificate programs are available to students here.
+Around 75 percent of those programs are credit-based study plans in subjects like paralegal studies, business and new media arts, while the rest are non-credit training programs designed for working professionals.

 Honolulu Community College (Honolulu)

 Honolulu Community College became a part of the University of Hawaii system in 1964.
-Since then, it's evolved into a comprehensive community college that offers academic as well as career-based degrees from four total locations in southern Oahu.
+Since then, it's evolved into a comprehensive community college that educates more than 3,500 students each term.

-Students at the main Honolulu campus of HCC can pursue a general Associate of Arts (A.A.) degree designed for university transfer as well as two-year programs in Hawaiian studies and natural sciences.
-Associate of Science (A.S.), Associate of Applied Science (A.A.S.) and certificate programs are available in a wide range of subjects for career and vocational students.
+Students at the main Honolulu campus can pursue an Associate of Arts (A.A.) degree program designed for university transfer as well as two-year programs in Hawaiian studies and natural sciences.
+Career-focused programs available here include a degree or certificate program in architectural and engineering technologies, a certificate program in auto body repair and two levels of study in cosmetology.

-Basic tuition and fees expenses here are affordable, coming to right around $3,100 for a 24-credit year.
-Students who can't pay in full right away can take advantage of a tuition payment plan with two-, three- or four-month terms.
+Basic tuition and fees expenses here are affordable, coming to just over $3,100 for a 24-credit year.
+Students who can't pay in full right away can take advantage of a tuition payment plan that can spread costs over up to four payments.

-If you're planning to stay in-state to continue your education after finishing your associate degree in community college, then you may be in luck.
-The University of Hawaii, which operates all four of the major public Hawaii universities and oversees the public community college system, has an initiative in place that's designed to help you do just that.
+If you're planning to stay in-state to continue your education after finishing your community college degree, then you may be in luck.
+The University of Hawaii, which operates all four of the major public Hawaii universities and oversees the public community college system, has a transfer agreement in place that's designed to help you do just that.

-The agreement features an auto-admission option to three of the university-level schools in the UH System:
+The transfer agreement features an auto-admission option to three of the university-level schools in the UH System: